Where to stay on the Big Island of Hawaii in 2023

 Puuhonua o Honaunau National Historic Park on the Big Island's west coast

 When the sun sets, watch a luau performance in one of the Kona hotels.
-There’s the Haleo luau at the Sheraton Kona Resort in Keauhou, the Voyagers of the Pacific luau at the Royal Kona Resort and the Island Breeze luau at the Courtyard King Kamehamehaʻs Kona Beach Hotel.
+There’s the Haleo luau at the Outrigger Kona Resort in Keauhou, the Voyagers of the Pacific luau at the Royal Kona Resort, and the Island Breeze luau at the Courtyard King Kamehamehaʻs Kona Beach Hotel.

 Best hotels in Kona

-A popular choice is the Sheraton Kona Resort & Spa but apart from that, there really aren’t that many hotel options in Kailua-Kona.
-We actually stayed in the city centre during our trip but really regretted our choice.
-It’s over-touristy, overbuilt and you’re stuck in traffic whatever direction you choose.
-Walking from your accommodation to the centre, even it’s very close, is not really an option either since there are no sidewalks.
+A popular choice is the Outrigger Kona Resort & Spa (the former Sheraton) but apart from that, there really aren’t that many hotel options in downtown Kailua-Kona.
+We actually stayed in the city center during our trip but really regretted our choice.
+It’s over-touristy and overbuilt and you’re stuck in traffic in whatever direction you choose.
+Walking from your accommodation to the center, even if it’s very close, is not really an option either since there are no sidewalks.

 Best vacation rentals in Kona